About

 About the Institute

-Human-Robot Relations Institute is an independent research hub dedicated to understanding the ethical, legal, social, and economic relationship between humans and intelligent machines.
+Human-Robot Relations Institute is dedicated to the study of long-term relationships between humans, robots, and intelligent machines.

 Mission

-To develop concepts, publications, and public-facing initiatives that help societies understand, govern, and ethically engage with intelligent machines.
+To develop concepts, publications, and reference structures that help societies understand, govern, and ethically engage with intelligent machines.

 Institute structure

-The institute is designed as a research-centered hub with connected program sites, publications, and public initiatives.
+The Institute is organized as a research-centered body with connected program sites, public writing, and protocol-related initiatives.

 Research Programs